wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 Let's do another example!

-Make a function called `add`, that takes in two parameters (first one `a` and second one`b`), we have set a default value of 3 in b.
-Then we make a temporary variable called total which we return.
+Make a function called `add`, that takes in two parameters `a` and `b`, with the default value of `b` being 3.
+We will then we make a temporary variable called total which we return.

 ```js
 function add(a, b = 3) {